Not Guilty, Means Everything

 Suspension

-A suspension is a temporary removal of your driving privileges.
-It lasts for a specific period.
-After that time, you pay a fee, apply for reinstatement, and get your license back.
-Suspensions are common after failing a chemical test.
+A suspension is a temporary removal of your driving privileges which lasts for a specific period.
+After that time expires, your license is in good standing again.

 Revocation

 Revocation is more serious.
-It cancels your license completely.
-To get it back, you must reapply, meet specific conditions, possibly retake tests, and often go through evaluations.
+It cancels your license completely for a period of time.
+To get it back, once the time has elapsed, you must still meet specific conditions and pay a reinstatement fee before getting your license back.
 Refusing to take a chemical test often leads to revocation.
-A first offense usually means a one-year revocation, and that term increases with prior refusals.

-Working with a strong OWI defense attorney can help you understand which penalty you're facing and how to respond effectively.
+Working with a strong OWI defense attorney can help you understand which license restrictions you're facing and how to respond effectively.

 How the Best OWI Defense Attorney in Wisconsin Can Help

-This situation demands precise action.
-The best OWI defense attorney in Wisconsin knows how to manage every aspect of the case, from the initial notice to the final court ruling.
+The best OWI defense attorney knows how to manage every aspect of the case, from the initial notice to the final court ruling.

 To help build a defense against OWI charges, a criminal defense attorney will: